'NI risks being safe haven for mass migration': DUP tries to add clause to Rwanda bill guaranteeing it applies to all UK

 Often overlooked in the discussion of migration is the impact of population loss on migrants' home countries.

-He added: "To put that in context, that number of 10,000, depending on how you classify that, means that between 1% and 2% of the entire adult male population of Albania has travelled to the UK in small boats."
+"To put that in context,” he said, “that number of 10,000 – depending on how you classify that – means that between 1% and 2% of the entire adult male population of Albania has travelled to the UK in small boats."